MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

 setGameMode(gameMode?: GameMode): void
 `

+Sets a specific game-mode for this player.
+Note that changing the gamemode can have broader impacts on the world - so even calling player.setGameMode(player.gameMode) can result in changes within the world.

 #### **Parameters**
 - **gameMode**?: [*GameMode*](GameMode.md) = `null`

+  If set to undefined, this will reset the player to inheriting the default gamemode for the world.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.